Indianapolis shooting: Gunman dead, 8 people killed at FedEx facility, police say

-INDIANAPOLIS -- Eight people were killed in a shooting late Thursday at a Fedex facility in Indianapolis, police said.
+INDIANAPOLIS -- Eight people were shot and killed in a late-night shooting at a FedEx facility in Indianapolis, and the shooter killed himself, police said.

-Multiple other people were injured and went to local hospitals, police spokesperson Genae Cook said at an early morning news conference Friday.
+Several other people were injured Thursday night when gunfire erupted at the facility near the Indianapolis International Airport, police spokesperson Genae Cook said.

-At least four people were hospitalized, including one person with critical injuries.
-Two others were treated at the scene and released.
-No law enforcement officers were injured.
+At least four were hospitalized, including one person with critical injuries.
+Another two people were treated and released at the scene, Cook said.

-When police arrived late Thursday, officers observed an active shooting at the facility, Indianapolis police spokesperson Genae Cook told reporters early Friday.
+The shooter wasn't immediately identified, and investigators were in the process of conducting interviews and gathering information.
+Cook said it was too early to tell whether the shooter was an employee at the facility.

+It was the latest in a recent string of mass shootings across the U.S. Last month, eight people were fatally shot at massage businesses across the Atlanta area, and 10 died in gunfire at a supermarket in Boulder, Colorado.

 Live video from news outlets at the scene showed crime scene tape in the parking lot outside the facility.